PatrickFreyy/PlanIt/docs/Usecases/UC2-createEvent.md

 ![OUCD]

-And here is the code of the  `.feature` file for this use case  and by clicking ["Create event-creation window"](https://github.com/PatrickFreyy/PlanIt/blob/main/src/test/java/de/dhbw/planit/usecase2.feature) could be read the actual one for this usecase.
-To see the the code for the usecase "Save new appointment" click [here](https://github.com/PatrickFreyy/PlanIt/blob/main/src/test/java/de/dhbw/planit/usecase3.feature):
+As for the creation of a new event a window has to be created before saving anything in storage, there are two seperate feature files.
+One for creating the event-creation window and one for

 ```feature
 Feature: Create event-creation window